How do I Choose the Best TEFL Certification for Teaching English Abroad?

-Here are several matters for you to consider to ensure not only that you invest your time, your money and your dreams in a TEFL certification course that will provide you with the qualification and job search guidance you need to get a great job teaching English overseas, but that you do so without losing your shirt financially.
+Choosing the right TEFL certification can make or break your dream of living & teaching English abroad.
+From accreditation and instructors to job search guidance and price, here are several matters for you to consider to ensure you take the best TEFL class that will provide you with the qualification and job search guidance you need to get a great job teaching English overseas without getting ripped off.

 Start with Research, Research, Research!